 She grabbed a basket and headed down the path, passing the beach along the way.
 I'll pick a basket of berries for Captain Bill.
 It's the least I can do.

 She followed the winding path past the brook, stopping near the second beach when she noticed the sun illuminating the top of a large boulder protruding through the trees.
-She gazed at the big rock then left the path to trudge through the brush, ignoring the nasty scratches accumulating on her skin.
+A shiver surged through her as she gazed at the big rock.
+She left the path to trudge through the brush, ignoring the nasty scratches accumulating on her skin.
 I need to find the big maple tree.
-She jumped as a feisty red squirrel clipped her foot while playing a game of chase with another squirrel.
+She jumped when a feisty red squirrel clipped her foot while playing a game of chase with another squirrel.
 Providing a moment of comic relief, she giggled as the pair frolicked in a zig-zag pattern before racing up a treea big red maple.
 Her basket tumbled to the ground.

 Dread twisted in her gut as she stared at the tree, its saw-toothed green leaves dancing in the slight breeze.
 Could this be it?
-She slowly ran her hand over the once-smooth bark, the surface now riddled with ridges and moss-covered blemishes.
+She glided her hand over the once-smooth bark, the surface now riddled with ridges and moss-covered blemishes.
 Maple trees were once believed to repel demons and evil spirits.
 So much for that myth.
 Inspecting every inch with her eyes and hands, she noticed something partially obscured by green mosssomething odd.
 Carefully scraping the moss with her fingernails, she inhaled a deep breath as beads of sweat formed around her temples.
 As the moss fell to the ground, a cryptic message carved deep into the tree many years earlier emerged.
 She squinted as she uncovered the partially decomposed carving.
 Her shriek pierced the empty forest when she recognized the drawinga capital "J" with a check mark gouged on the side.

 She backed away in quick, jerky steps.
 No, this can't be happening.
 Is this connected to my mother?
 What's the check mark for?
 We've had three pranks with the joker left as his calling card.
 I need to talk to my father!

-Arriving at the office, she dialed her father’s number with a trembling finger.
+Arriving at the office, she dialed her father’s number with a trembling finger.Hello?"

-"Hello?"

 "Hi Daddy, it's me.
 Can I talk to you about something?"